Experts perplexed over why Sharapova was taking banned heart drug

 LATVIAN DRUG

-Meldonium is cheap and available over the counter without a prescription in some eastern European countries, where it is marketed as Mildronate by the Latvian pharmaceutical firm Grindeks.
+Meldonium is cheap and available over the counter without a prescription in some eastern European countries, where it is marketed as Mildronate by the Latvian pharmaceutical firm Grindeks (GRD1R.RI).

-The drug, originally developed by scientists at the Latvian Institute of Organic Synthesis, is not licensed by two of the world's biggest medicines regulators: the Food and Drug Administration (FDA) in the United States where Sharapova trains, and the EU's European Medicines Agency.
+The drug, originally developed by scientists at the Latvian Institute of Organic Synthesis, is not licensed by two of the world's biggest medicines regulators: the Food and Drug Administration (FDA) in the United States and the EU's European Medicines Agency.

-A spokeswoman for Grindeks said the firm had not applied for a license for Mildronate from either the FDA or the EMA, but said the drug is registered in Latvia, Lithuania, Russia and other countries of the former Soviet Union.
+A spokeswoman for Grindeks said the firm had not applied for a licence for Mildronate from either the FDA or the EMA, but the drug is registered in Latvia, Lithuania, Russia and other countries of the former Soviet Union.

 She said it is designed to treat patients with certain cardiovascular diseases, including angina, chronic heart failure, cardiomyopathy and other cardiovascular disorders.

-Grindeks' also promotes it for people with reduced working capacity from physical or psycho-emotional "overload," and during recovery from cerebrovascular disorders, head injury and encephalitis.
+Grindeks' also promotes it for people with reduced working capacity due to physical or psycho-emotional "overload", and during recovery from cerebrovascular disorders, head injury and encephalitis.
 It is not indicated for diabetes.

 Tim Chico, a consultant cardiologist at Britain's Sheffield University, said it was unlikely that such a young and extremely fit woman would be suffering from a serious heart condition like angina, or would be able to play top level tennis if she were.